Efficient and More Accurate Representation of Solution Trajectories in Numerical Optimal Control: Example Problems

-with $d$ the horizontal distance, $h$ the altitude, $V$ the true airspeed, $\gamma$ the flight path angle.
-The angle of attack $\alpha$ is the actual control input to the physical system (aircraft); however, in order to implement a constraint on its rate of change, $\nu$ is introduced as angle of attack rate and serves as the control input with $\dot{\alpha}(t) = \nu(t)$.
-This implementation is known to exhibit singular arc behaviour \cite{nie2018should}, leading to fluctuations and ringing phenomenon in the solutions.

-Polynomial models are used for the maximum thrust $T_{max}$, lift coefficient $C_L$ and drag coefficient $C_D$, to model the thrust $T$, lift $L$ and drag $D$.
-A simplified windshear model is used with wind speed contributions represented by a horizontal component $w_d$ and a vertical component $w_h$.
-Other details about the aerodynamic modelling, parameter values, simple bounds and boundary condtions are all the same as in \cite{betts2010practical}.
+A simplified windshear model is used with wind speed contributions represented by a horizontal and a vertical component.
+Other details about the aerodynamic modelling, parameter values, simple bounds and boundary conditions are the same as in \cite{betts2010practical}.
 A static parameter $h_{min}$ is introduced to represent the minimum altitude.
 The objective is therefore to minimize $-h_{min}$ together with path constraint $h(t) \ge h_{min}$.

+The angle of attack $\alpha$ is the actual control input to the physical system (aircraft); however, in order to implement a constraint on its rate of change, $\nu$ is introduced as angle of attack rate and serves as the control input with $\dot{\alpha}(t) = \nu(t)$.
+This implementation is known to exhibit singular arc behaviour \cite{betts2010practical, nie2018should, rateconstraintArxiv}, leading to fluctuations and ringing phenomena in the solutions.

 The solutions to this problem are collectively shown in Figures \ref{fig:CollocationSolution} and \ref{fig:ResMinSolution}.

 In addition to the advantages identified in the previous example, solution representation via integrated residual minimization have clear benefits in suppressing fluctuations.
 This ringing phenomenon is frequently observed in direct collocation solutions of singular control problems, as well as the directly interpolated solution trajectories.